p4ali/Notes/backend/docker.md

 # making changes to images, say install apache to containter
 docker commit bb27ef795c30 cloudspace/p4d # commits the diff between the image the container was created from and the current state of the container.

+# docker port to see which port are binded to
+docker port insane_murdock 4567

 ```

 ## Bash into container